Personalise my view

 Course overview

-Take your career in health to the next level with this intermediate-level qualification.
-This course will give you the core skills needed to address health issues faced by Aboriginal and Torres Strait Islander communities.
+Take your career in health to the next level with this qualification.
+This course will give you the specialised skills needed to provide primary health care services to Aboriginal and Torres Strait Islander communities in urban, rural and remote areas.

 According to the Australian Government's Job Outlook service, the number of people working as Indigenous health workers grew very strongly over the past five years.
 Stable future growth is predicted in this industry with employers looking for candidates who are caring, compassionate and have good social skills.

-This course will give you the foundation knowledge needed to contribute to the review and development of policies, assess and support clients' social and emotional wellbeing, support the safe use of medications, and undertake basic health assessments.
+This course will give you the foundation knowledge needed to work as part of a multidisciplinary health care team and to work independently within the clinical supervision guidelines of your employer.
+You'll learn to contribute to the delivery and review of treatment, assess and support clients' social and emotional wellbeing, support the safe use of medications, undertake health assessments, provide lifestyle education and chronic health management, and more.
 Our highly-experienced and passionate teaching team will give you the one-on-one guidance to succeed in your studies.

-Successful completion of this course will qualify you to seek registration with the Aboriginal and Torres Strait Islander Practice Board of Australia.
-Upon successful registration you may find work as an Aboriginal and Torres Strait Islander health or community care practitioner within a diverse range of healthcare settings.
+Successful completion of this course will qualify you to seek registration with the Aboriginal and Torres Strait Islander Practice Board of Australia (ATSIHPBA) as an Aboriginal and/or Torres Strait Islander health practitioner.
+It also provides a pathway to work in a range of health care settings including community organisations, and the public or private health sector.

 What can I do?